- SAP has seen a significant drop in its stock price and bankruptcy.

 Problems with RFID and SAP ERP?

-The article by Rethink Research called Gerry Weber RFID Overhaul-Points at Cautionary-Tale for IoT in 2016 was curious in that it laid out problems with connecting IoT to their ERP system.
+The article by Rethink Research called Gerry Weber RFID Overhaul-Points at Cautionary-Tale for IoT in 2016 was curious because it identified problems with connecting IoT to their ERP system.

 “German fashion retailer Gerry Weber is dismantling its current RFID inventory system after just five years, citing its failure to keep up with business requirements.
 It is a cautionary tale for any business considering using IoT technology to improve efficiency, but it appears that Gerry Weber can afford to swallow the bitter pill.
 The crux of the problem is that the retailer cannot integrate its current RFID inventory management system into its new Enterprise Resource Planning (ERP) platform, which was commissioned two years ago from SAP – a German business software specialist.
 Gerry Weber believes that the time is right to use a standard software implementation, rather than the customized one used to launch the RFID platform in 2009.